A.1. Content Areas

 h.
 General Education courses, whenever possible, should include elements of diversity.

 The structure of each competency involves two parts: one establishing entry-level expectations and the second establishing graduation expectations.
 The entry-level expectations apply to all incoming students.
-The entry and exit expectations for these five competencies are delineated in Part C of this document.

 A.3.
 Principles for the General Education Curriculum